vfarcic/cncf-demo/manuscript/setup/prod.md

     --managed --asg-access
 ```

-### Azure AKS
+### Azure

-Follow this section ONLY if you're planning to use Azure AKS
+Follow this section ONLY if you're planning to use Azure

 ```bash
 export RESOURCE_GROUP=dot-$(date +%Y%m%d%H%M%S)